 RICE (Rest, Ice, Compression and Elevation) is the well known first-line intervention for acute injuries.
 This has been the prevailing advice for many years, but this is now being questioned in the scientific literature.

 RICE has been the standard for a long time, though the person who coined the phrase, Gabe Mirkin, has since stated it is not the best approach.
 Dr Gabe Mirkin on Health, Fitness and Nutrition.

 Evidence is beginning to emerge that the use of ice on acute injuries may actually delay the healing process, a case where the Western scientific evidence is beginning to catch up with the wisdom of Chinese Medicine.

 METH (movement, elevation, traction, heat) has been demonstrated to assist a faster recovery process.
 Why You Shouldn’t Do RICE for Sprains

-PEACE and LOVE has also recently been touted as an alternative.
+PEACE and LOVE have also recently been touted as an alternative.

 Cold therapy in acute conditions is utilised to reduce swelling and inflammation to reduce pain and to prevent secondary injury of local cells as a result of the enzymes which are released from damaged cells.

 It is worth remembering however that the swelling and inflammation are a natural response to injury, they serve the purpose to protect the injured area and remind us to take care of it.

 Chinese Medical understanding

-In Chinese Medicine the muscles, sinews and tendons can be organised into what are known as the sinew channels (Jing Jin).
+In Chinese Medicine, the muscles, sinews and tendons can be organised into what is known as the sinew channels (Jing Jin).
 Each of our internal Zang-Fu organs has a related channel

-These channels have a similar correlation with our internal organs as the primary channels, and are the region in which our Wei (defensive) Qi circulates.
-This Wei Qi has the function of protecting the body through keeping the perimeter warm.
+These channels have a similar correlation with our internal organs as the primary channels and are the region in which our Wei (defensive) Qi circulates.
+This Wei Qi has the function of protecting the body by keeping the perimeter warm.